fairdirect/foodrescue-app/README.md

 * **📄 `README.md`:** This README.

 * **📄 `metadata-*`:** Application metadata for various environments.
 Informs a desktop environment where to put the application into the start menu, what icon to use etc..

-**Outside of the repository:** You will have other repositories and / or installation directories for external libraries that cannot be provided by the operating system's package manager.
-That includes all libraries compiled for Android because they are not binary compatible with the host system libraries.
-These libraries are then imported for building Food Rescue App using the CMake `find_package(…)` mechanism.

 # 5. Development Guide